 The Sunday within the Octave of Corpus Christi, the second Sunday after Pentecost, is of semi-double rite and its liturgical colour is white, the colour of the feast and Octave.

 At Vespers yesterday afternoon the antiphons and psalms of the feast of Corpus Christi, Sacerdos in aeternum etc, were sung, not doubled, with psalms 109, 110, 115, 127 & 147.
 The chapter was of the Sunday, the Office hymn, Pange, lingua, as on the feast.
 The antiphon on the Magnificat and collect were of the Sunday.
-After the collect of the Sunday commemorations were sung of the Octave, of St. Basil the Great and of St. Anthony of Padua.
+After the collect of the Sunday commemorations were sung of the Octave, of St. Norbert and of St. Boniface.
 The Suffrage was omitted due to the double feasts and being within an Octave.
 At Compline Te lucis was sung with the melody and Doxology of the Incarnation, Jesu tibi sit gloria, Qui natus es de Virgine, Cum Patre et almo Spiritu, In sempiterna saecula.
 The Dominical preces were omitted.

 At the Little Hours the hymns are sung to the same tone as on the feast of the Nativity of the LORD (there of course being a deep link between the Incarnation and Corpus Christi) with the Doxology Jesu tibi sit gloria etc. At Prime the festal psalms are sung (Pss.
 53, 118i & 118ii), the versicle in the short responsory is Qui natus es for the feast and Octave, the short lesson is Filioli mei, of the Sunday.

 Mass is sung after Terce.
 The Gloria is sung, the second collect is of the Octave, the third collect is of St. Basil.
 The Creed is sung and the preface is of the Nativity.